jamesw8/spotify-technical-questions/README.md

-# spotify-technical-questions
+# Technical Questions for the Spotify NYC Technical Fellowship Program
-Solutions for the Spotify NYC Technical Fellowship Program
+Each of the solutions for each question are placed in their respectively named #.py files.